SAP/odata-vocabularies/vocabularies/Hierarchy.md

 The qualified action names identify actions for maintaining nodes in the recursive hierarchy.
 These actions MUST have the same signature as the template actions linked below, with `Edm.EntityType` replaced with the entity type on which the recursive hierarchy is defined.
-In parameters of entity type that are defined as "Key of …", only the key properties are relevant.
+In parameters that are defined as "Key of …", only the key properties are relevant.
+If the entity in the `Node` parameter is without node identifier, one is generated as part of the action.

 The resource path identifying the binding parameter MUST traverse the collection of hierarchy nodes.
 If the action invocation appears in a batch request, the resource path MUST contain a direct or indirect dependency on the result